Azurelol/DCEngine/README.md

 # GAM200

-This repository is for my DigiPen GAM 200 team, "Moonward":
+This repository is for my DigiPen GAM 200 Engine, "Daisy Chain".

+My GAM 200 team, "Moonward":
 - Christian Sagel
 - Connor Tilley
 - John Myres
 - Allan Deutsch

-It will contain my notes, research into writing an ECS engine as well as a project in Unity to prototype gameplay for the game we will be making.

-The ECS engine I will be writing first, "Daisy Chain" will be directly based on reverse-engineering Allan Deutsch's [AJEngine.](https://github.com/Masstronaut/aljeengine), as well as implementing graphics with GLEW and Modern OpenGL by following these fantastic tutorials: [Learn OpenGL](http://learnopengl.com/)
+The ECS engine I am writing, "Daisy Chain" will be directly based on reverse-engineering Allan Deutsch's [AJEngine.](https://github.com/Masstronaut/aljeengine), as well as implementing graphics with GLEW and Modern OpenGL by following these fantastic tutorials: [Learn OpenGL](http://learnopengl.com/)

+I have plugged in the tutorial code into the engine, adding functionality through classes to the engine (such as shader objects, camera class) as I learn them.

+While AJEngine is a gamestate-driven engine that follows a model us sophomores will be used to by now (after CS 230), I am writing Daisy Chain engine in mind to enable gameplay through components and objects added to a 'game' object and the spaces it contains.
+In that regard, I want that part to be similar to how the Zero Engine works.

 I am also documenting my day-to-day progress in a log of sorts: